Mihara/x1c3tool/manual/manual.md

 That's where you get the stock manual, in case you still need it.

-This manual only covers the functionality found X1C3 itself.
+This manual only covers the functionality found in X1C3 itself.
 (And even then, mostly the features I could verify as working and properly document.)
-Other devices that include it as a subset but also do other things are:
+Other related devices that include it as a subset but also do other things are:

 * X1C5 self-contained tracker/Bluetooth TNC/iGate with built-in radio.
 * Lanchonlh HG-UV68 handheld radio with APRS.